lucassimpson0213/qemu-homelab/README.md

 A server is not a device.

-A server is:

-> A disposabl
+> A server is a disposable process created from an image and attached to a network.